Crambeary/wellness_reflection/README.md

 - [ ] Update UI to be more human friendly
     - [ ] Change the 1/5 numbers to stars to be selected
     - [ ] Add a motivational quote generator
-- [ ] Add authentication and Authorization - JWT?
+- [ ] Add Authentication and Authorization next-auth
     - [ ] Add a login page
     - [ ] Add a signup page
     - [ ] Add a logout button